prog4biol/pfb2023/unix.md

 genebridge.txt            mapping_run.txt
 ```

 There are several more advanced types of wildcard patterns that you can read about in the **tcsh** manual page.
-For example, if you want to match files that begin with the characters "f" or "g" and end with ".txt", you can use a range of characters inside square brackets `[f-g]` as part of the wildcard pattern.
+For example, if you want to match files that begin with the characters "f" or "g" and end with ".txt", you can put both characters inside square brackets `[fg]` as part of the wildcard pattern.
 Here's an example

 ```
-(~) 57% ls -F [f-g]*.txt
+(~) 57% ls -F [fg]*.txt
 final_exam_questions.txt  genebridge.txt            genomics_problem.txt
 ```

+You can also search for a range of characters e.g. `[a-e]` or `[1-5]`.

 #### Home Sweet Home

-When you first log in, you'll be placed in a part of the system that is your personal directory, called the _home directory_.
+When you first log in, you'll be in your personal directory (or folder), called the _home directory_.
 You are free to do with this area what you will: in particular you can create and delete files and other directories.
 In general, you cannot create files elsewhere in the system.

 Your home directory lives somewhere in the filesystem.
-On our iMacs, it is a directory with the same name as your login name, located in `/Users`.
+On our iMacs, it is a directory with the same name as your login name, located inside the directory `/Users`.
 The full directory path is therefore `/Users/username`.
 Since this is a pain to write, the shell allows you to abbreviate it as `~username` (where "username" is your user name), or simply as `~`.
-The weird character (called "tilde" or "twiddle") is usually hidden at the upper left corner of your keyboard.
+The weird character (called "tilde" or "twiddle") is hard to find, but usually at the upper left corner of your keyboard.

 To see what is in your home directory, issue the command `ls -F`: